icambron/twix.js/docs/docs.md

 twix.format({implicitYear: false}); //=> Mar 28, 1:13 AM - Mar 29, 1:13 AM, 2013
 ```

+Finally, `implicitDate` is just like `implicitYear` but for hiding the date if it's today.
+But it defaults to `false`.

 ### 24-hour time

 Right, not everyone is American.
 If you use a Moment locale for the range's start, like "en-gb", Twix will automatically use its hour format setting.